Best Online Computer Science Degrees 2021

-Computer scientists write software code, design algorithms that analyze data, and solve computing problems.
+Computer scientists write software code, solve computing problems, and design algorithms to analyze data.
 Computer science professionals can specialize in areas like computer systems, programming languages, or software engineering.
 Newer specialties include artificial intelligence and human-computer interactions, which rely on cutting-edge technology.

 What Is an Online Computer Science Degree?

-An online bachelor's in computer science program trains students in fundamental computing and programming concepts.
-Students learn programming languages, software engineering techniques, and computer science algorithms.
-Many online computer science programs offer concentrations that allow students to tailor their degree to match their interests and goals.
+An online bachelor's in computer science program covers fundamental computing and programming concepts.
+Students learn programming languages and the basics of software engineering.
+Many online computer science programs offer concentrations that allow students to tailor their degrees to specific career goals.
 Common concentrations include data science, information security, and information management systems.

-In addition to computer science classes, online bachelor's in computer science programs include general education and elective courses.
-General education requirements often include humanities, social science, and natural science classes that help build critical thinking skills.
+Online bachelor's in computer science programs also include general education and elective courses.
+General education requirements usually cover humanities, social science, and natural science classes, which all help build critical thinking skills.

-The flexibility of an online CS degree track may appeal to students balancing their studies with work and family obligations.
+The flexibility of attending an online college may appeal to students balancing their studies with work and family obligations.
 Online learners typically complete the same coursework and requirements as students in on-campus programs.

 Choosing the Best Online Computer Science Degree Program

-Prospective students should consider several factors when choosing an online program, including tuition costs, degree requirements, and institutional reputation.
-Learn more about what to look for in an online college and how to pick a college.
-Then, check out our resource on how to choose your major.
+Prospective students should consider factors like tuition cost, degree requirements, and institutional reputation when choosing an online program.
+You can use our resources to learn more about what to look for in an online college and how to pick a college.
+You can also check out our resource on how to choose your major.